August 31, 2018

 That night we got to experience our second reason for wanting to visit — Happily Ever After.
 I had secretly bought us tickets to the Fireworks Dessert Party to surprise everyone with, and not having to fight the crowds to hold a spot hours in advance was very much worth the cost.
 As for the show, it was absolutely breathtaking.
 Even the drunk guy standing next to me was stunned by it all!
 It would be so cool to be able to see this anytime we wanted.

 All too soon it was time to head back to Tennessee.
 While we didn’t have a lot of time to explore Orlando itself, knowing we might be moving there soon did make our trip unlike any other.
 We were more cognizant of where traffic seemed worse in different parts of town.
 We purposely didn’t always take the shortest route so we could see what was around us.
 And everywhere we went we tried to see through the eyes of potential locals.
-It was a very different experience from just looking at maps online (something we’ve been doing a lot lately and something I’ll discuss more next month).
-In fact, we’re already discussing another trip purely to do research without visiting a single park… (Ha!
+It was a very different experience from just looking at maps online (something we’ve been doing a lot lately and something I’ll discuss more soon).
+In fact, we’re already discussing another trip purely to do research without visiting Disney… (Ha!
 Not likely!)